CompOmics/compomics.github.io/denovogui/_posts/2015-12-23-denovocli.md

 ```
 -temp_folder               A folder for temporary file storage.
 Use only if
                            you encounter problems with the default configuration.

+-log                       Folder where to write the log files.
 ```

 **Specific path setting**